spirpinias/MACS3/README.md

     - dm: 1.2e8

 Format
 - Data format for the input files.
-"AUTO" will autodetect.
     - If your alignments are from PAIRED-END data you **MUST** select BAMPE or BEDPE to alert MACS that you are working with paired end data, respectively.
     - You can mix .bed and .bam (can be compressed in .gz format) for inputs.
 You must select AUTO in order for this to work!
     - Please take note!
 BEDPE is **NOT** the same as bedtools format.